MIRY84/Password-generator/README.md

 ## Usage

-Enter the website and click on the gen
+Enter the website and click on the generate button .
+It will ask you to input some characters and the length of the password.
+Follow this link to test it:

 ## Acceptance criteria